seanheinrichs/humbleme-app/README.md

 # humbleme-app
-A webapp that lets you compliment or insult your friends.
+A web application that uses face recognition technology to compliment or insult your friends.
+Created during ConuHacks V.